microsounds/akari-bbs/README.md

 * Anonymous posting
 * Blockquotes and post quoting
 * [code] blocks for preserving whitespace in code snippets
+  * You can nest [code] tags to highlight specific parts of your code.
 * Cooldown timer
 * UTF-8 aware input sanitation
 * Usernames